Overfilled Storage

 when the primary storage overflows, such as a parking lot.

-just have to supply complete information about the available storage so that an
+or enter "fictional" storage.
+Just supply complete information about the available storage so that an

-accurate routing can be performed.
+gauge.
 Without this information, additional

 After adding the extra storage, re-check the peak elevation and make sure